His briefing on Monday – The New York Times

 Americans urged to "duck,quot;

-Two days after President Trump declared the coronavirus crisis a national emergency, the Federal Reserve on Sunday cut interest rates to near zero as a senior health official urged Americans to prepare to "duck significantly more of what we are doing as a country. "
+The Centers for Disease Control and Prevention recommended that meetings of 50 or more people not be held in the United States for the next two months, one of the federal government's most radical efforts to curb the spread of the coronavirus pandemic.

-"For a time, life will no longer be as it used to be in the United States," said the official, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+"For a time, life will no longer be the way it used to be in the United States," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Sunday.
 "We have to accept that if we want to do what is best for the American public."

-The recession has already started in New York City, where the nation's largest school district will be closed starting today.
-Restaurants, bars and cafes will be limited to carry and deliver from tomorrow morning.

-We have Live coronavirus news from across the US USA, and an interactive about the workers who face the greatest risks.
-(And no, the country is not running out of food.)
+Here are the latest updates on the outbreak and maps of where the virus has spread.

+A Tennessee man who became the object of national contempt after storing more than 17,000 bottles of hand sanitizer donated the supplies.
+The state has begun an investigation into price increases.

+Theaters had their worst weekend in two decades.
+Domestic ticket sales totaled $ 55.3 million, a 44 percent drop from the previous weekend.

-The Times provides free access to much of our coronavirus coverage, and our Coronavirus Summary, like our other newsletters, is free.
+What to know: Here we show you how to practice social distancing and clean your phone.
+The Times provides free access to much of our coverage, and our Coronavirus Briefing newsletter, like all of our newsletters, is free.

-We also have tips for cleaning your phone, practicing social distancing, and managing your finances during an outbreak.
-And one of our science reporters answered questions on "The Daily,quot; about how to protect yourself and your loved ones from the pandemic.
+Another angle: In a special episode of "The Daily," a writer for The Times magazine reflects on the interview with Tom Hanks last fall, and the generosity he showed him in a difficult personal moment.
+The story is a reminder that "the contagion is real, but it doesn't only work for viruses," said our writer.
+"It works with kind words and generous thoughts, and acts of selflessness and honesty."
+Listen here.

 If you have 8 minutes, it's worth it